CCBR/HowTos/docs/GitHub/basic_actions.md

-# GitHub Best Practices: GitHub Actions
+# GitHub Basics: GitHub Actions

 The following describe the minimum GitHub actions that should be deployed with any production pipeline.
 The actions are automatically provided via the cookiecutter templates: [NextFlow](https://github.com/CCBR/CCBR_NextflowPipelineCookiecutter) and [Snakemake](https://github.com/CCBR/CCBR_SnakemakePipelineCookiecutter).